HELL IS US is unique and creative, but very flawed

 Overall, I would say this system works.
 Finding the solution to puzzles or key items can feel very rewarding when you’ve had to work form.
 You feel that you have earned your reward and it is a quite satisfying feeling.
 However, this system does come with a huge drawbacks.
 There will be A LOT of backtracking in this game, and it does reach a point where it becomes a little annoying.
 Additionally, the game world is made of different zones/areas that you can fast travel between, but not within.
 It means that, for example, if you find a key to a chest, you might have to get back to the fast travel point of the zone where you are, fast travel to the zone where the chest is, and then get to where the chest is.
 This leads to a considerable amount of gameplay time spent running and going from point A to point B. Another drawback, because of the need to find solutions and investigate your surroundings, the impactful moments of the story will be further apart.
 Yes you will make small discoveries here and there frequently, but it takes time between key objectives to get things done.
 Your patience might start to wear thin at some point.

 That brings us to the gameplay that will fill these gaps and moments between the mystery solving and investigating.
 Is it really a souls-like?
-The short answer is no. Sure you have a stamina bar, you can parry, you can dodge, you have items that you can use, etc, but these are elements that the game has in common with a souls-like, it’s designed entirely in that way.
-By default, you don’t lose you resources when you die, nor do any respawn.
+The short answer is no. Sure you have a stamina bar, you can parry, you can dodge, you have items that you can use, etc, but these are simply elements that the game has in common with a souls-like, but it’s not designed entirely in that way.
+By default, you don’t lose you resources when you die, nor do enemies respawn.
 However, you do have an option to turn this on if you wish.
 It’s hard to exactly define the way the game is played because it’s not exactly simple but it is the type of gameplay that many have played across different games, and so it doesn’t stand out in that way.
 It works do not get me wrong, the combat is responsive and can feel very good but that is to be expected from a game that has combat as a big part of it.
 Apart from the combat itself being average, one can have doubts regarding this game when considering the variety.
 You have access to 4 weapons and there are 5 enemy types.
 I realized this when after a couple of hours into the game I got a trophy for defeating every enemy type in the game.
 It was concerning to say the least.

 This doesn’t mean the gameplay is boring without its own identity or innovation.
 A nice touch is that based on its initial upgrade, the aesthetics of your weapon can change and can determine what kind of abilities you assign to it.
-You have a drone that itself can have different abilities, so basically you have access to two sets of abilities as you play.
+You have a drone that itself can have different abilities, so you have access to two sets of abilities as you play, technically three as you can carry two weapons at the same time.
 Perhaps the biggest standout is how your health bar and stamina are tied together, together referred to as your endurance.
 If you take damage, your maximum endurance decreases; meaning not only does your maximum health decrease, but your stamina does as well.
 There are items that you can use to restore your endurance but these are not on cooldowns, but are items that are found while exploring the world.
 So how do you restore your endurance?
 There is a mechanic in this game called “healing pulse”.
 Think of it as the rally mechanic from Bloodborne but a little different.
 As you do damage to enemies, you gain the ability to restore endurance afterwards by clicking a button.
 So, not only is this mechanic your main way of restoring health, but the fact that it restores stamina means you can keep up the aggression.
 Be mindful though, you can do this once you have stopped attacking.
 The amount of endurance that is restored is proportional to the amount of damage you do, but getting hit by enemy attacks prevents you from using this ability.
 So there is some strategy involved here.
 You want to be aggressive but at the same time you want to be mindful of the enemy attacks and the fact that you need a slight pause after finishing your attacks to gain endurance.

 And the enemies.
 While yes there are 5 enemy types, called Hollow Walkers, some of them can be linked to an entity called Haze.
 When encountering them, both the walker and haze can attack you, but only the haze can be damaged.
 In order to kill the walker for good, you need to damage the haze enough so that it retreats into the walker. then you can kill the walker, with it the haze.
 This mechanic gets more elaboration as the game goes on which I will not detail here.
 It is an interesting mechanic though.
 Especially because in some way it addresses the lack of enemy variety.
 There are 4 types of hazes, and each of these can be linked to any type of the walkers.
 Furthermore, enemies with higher levels have a more ranged set of moves and attacks, both the walker and the haze.
 So yes while technically there are 5 types of enemies, there are different combinations and levels to diversify the enemy encounters.